GurusaiBiradar/Multimodal-Content-Adaptation/README.md

 4. App.js will bind all these files together to run the website.

 Challenges:
-1. Did not implement text to speech due shortage of time.
+1. Did not implement text to speech.
 2. When audio or video format is chosen the content plays from beginning each time.
 (Forcing the user to begin from starting, which could be annoying).